plandes/zotsite/README.md

 This project exports your local Zotero library to a usable HTML website.

 Options:
-  -h, --help                       show this help message and exit --version                        show the program version and exit --level X                        the level to set the application logger,
-                                   X is one of: debug, err, info, warn -c, --config FILE                the path to the configuration file
+  -h, --help [actions]                         show this help message and exit --version                                    show the program version and exit --level X                                    the application logger level, X is one of: debug, err, info, warn -c, --config FILE                            the configuration file

 Actions:
 list                                           list all actions and help --lstfmt <json|name|text>              text  the output format for the action listing

-export (default)                   generate and export the zotero website --collection REGEX               a regular expression used to filter "collection" nodes -o, --outputdir DIR              the directory to dump the site; default to configuration file
+export (default)                               generate and export the zotero website --collection REGEX                           a regular expression used to filter "collection" nodes -o, --outputdir DIR                          the directory to dump the site; default to configuration file -s, --show                                   whether to browse to the created site (needs "pip install zensols.showfile")

 print                                          print (sub)collections and papers in those collections as a tree --collection REGEX                           a regular expression used to filter "collection" nodes
 ```